Arkansas Department of Health awarded $3.5 million to fight opioid crisis

 NORTHWEST ARKANSAS, Ark.
-(KNWA) — The Trump Administration has announced more than $1.8 billion in funding to fight the opioid crisis.
+(KFTA) — The Trump Administration has announced more than $1.8 billion in funding to fight the opioid crisis.

 The money will be used to expand access to treatment and support near real-time data on the drug overdose crisis.